MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-add-3D-part.md

 ## View 3D object complexity statistics

 On the step, select the 3D object and then select the **Properties** tab.
 The object statistics appear.
+As you view the object statistics, consider the recommended limit per step and the 3D object size limit.

+### Step content recommended limits

 [!INCLUDE [supported-step-limits](../includes/supported-limits-steps.md)]

+### 3D object limits

 [!INCLUDE [supported-object-limits](../includes/supported-limits-objects.md)]